Home

 If you know what kind of sound you want ask a knowledgeable guitar tech.
 They might be able to point you in the right direction on that.

-Sometimes a famous guitarist that you admire might have their own signature strings and that might help but the type of guitar they use will figure in on that one.
+Sometimes a famous guitarist that you admire might have their own signature strings and that might help, but the type of guitar they use will figure in on that one.

-6. The Frets on a Acoustic Guitar
+6. The Frets on an Acoustic Guitar

 The frets are the parts of an acoustic guitar that are the metal strips that run across the fretboard.